jnschalk/digibyte/doc/init.md

 Copy digibyted.init to /etc/init.d/digibyted.
 Test by running `service digibyted start`.

-Using this script, you can adjust the path and flags to the digibyted program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/digibyted.
+Using this script, you can adjust the path and flags to the digibyted program by setting the DIGIBYTED and FLAGS environment variables in the file /etc/sysconfig/digibyted.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS